Rembrandt Pussyhorse

 Rembrandt Pussyhorse is the second studio album by American experimental rock band Butthole Surfers, released on April 18, 1986.
-All songs were written and produced by Butthole Surfers, except for the Guess Who cover "American Woman" and "Perry", which borrows from Fred Steiner's theme music for Perry Mason.
+All songs were written and produced by Butthole Surfers, except for the Guess Who cover "American Woman" and "Perry", which borrows from Fred Steiner's theme music for the television series Perry Mason.

 Originally released on Touch and Go, the album was reissued on Latino Buggerveil in 1999.
 Both CD versions of the album include the 1985 Cream Corn from the Socket of Davis EP.

 Music

 Rembrandt Pussyhorse is arguably the most experimental release in Butthole Surfers' considerably experimental catalog.
 Making heavy use of in-studio tape editing and sound modulation, the album adds piano, organ, and violin, among other sounds, to Butthole Surfers' then-usual battery of electric guitar, bass, and dual drummers.
 According to guitarist Paul Leary and lead vocalist Gibby Haynes, Butthole Surfers were a four-piece for most of these sessions, with Leary playing the majority of the bass lines.

 However, not all the new instrumentation was performed by the band.
 The piano on "Creep in the Cellar", written by Haynes, and the organ on "Perry" were played by the recording studio's owner, who offered free studio time in exchange for being included on the album.

 Also of note is the violin heard on "Creep in the Cellar".
 This was the result of Butthole Surfers purchasing a used 16-track tape on which a country band had previously recorded.
 Upon playing their mix of "Creep in the Cellar", the band discovered they had inadvertently kept one of the country band's channels, which contained a backwards violin track.
 Liking the way it worked with the song, they opted to keep it.

 Finally, the growls on "Mark Says Alright" are from a pit bull that the band owned at the time named Mark Farner of Grand Funk Railroad, after Mark Farner of Grand Funk Railroad.